Purpose of Non-Punitive Reporting Policies in Aviation SMS Programs

 Getting the Non-Punitive Reporting Policy Rightly Worded

 Non-punitive reporting policies are not new.
 Some regions call these policies their "safety reporting policy."
-This label may be confused with another policy whose purpose is to outline what types of reports your airline or airport desires to enter their aviation risk management process and the guidelines for submitting these safety reports.
+This label may be confused with another policy whose purpose is to outline what types of reports your company desires to enter their aviation risk management process and the guidelines for submitting these safety reports.

 There are several non-punitive reporting policy templates that have been made available over the past ten years.
-It is probable that if your airline or airport has a non-punitive reporting policy, it originated from a template that came from an SMS training provider or one of the civil aviation authorities known for publishing good aviation SMS content.
+It is probable that if your company has a non-punitive reporting policy, it originated from a template that came from an SMS training provider or one of the civil aviation authorities known for publishing good aviation SMS content.

 From experience, I have found that these CAAs produce the best content, in order of excellence: